Choosing a hospice care program

 Is the agency accredited (certified and licensed) by a nationally recognized group, such as the Joint Commission?
 The Joint Commission is an independent, not-for-profit organization that evaluates and accredits health care organizations and programs.
-It is an important resource in selecting quality health care services.
+It’s an important resource in selecting quality health care services.

 Does the agency have written statements outlining services, eligibility rules, costs and payment procedures, employee job descriptions, and malpractice and liability insurance?
 Ask them to send you any brochures or other available information about their services.

-How well does hospice work with each patient and family to apply policies or negotiate differences?
-If the hospice imposes conditions that do not feel comfortable, it may be a sign that it is not a good fit for you.
-If you are not sure whether you or your loved one qualifies for hospice -- or whether you even want it -- is the agency willing to meet with you to help you talk through these concerns?
+How well does the hospice work with each patient and family to apply policies or negotiate differences?
+If the hospice imposes conditions that don’t feel comfortable, it may be a sign that it’s not a good fit for you.
+If you’re not sure whether you or your loved one qualifies for hospice – or whether you even want it – is someone from the agency willing to meet with you to help you talk through these concerns?

 Does the agency create a care plan for each new patient?
 Is the plan carefully and professionally developed with input from you and your family?
 Is the care plan written out and are copies given to everyone involved?
-Check to see if it lists specific duties, work hours/days, and the name and telephone number of the supervisor in charge.
+Check to see if it lists specific duties, work hours/days, and the name and telephone number of the person in charge of your care.
 Will the care plan be updated as your needs change?
 Ask if you can look at a sample care plan.

-Does a nurse, social worker, or therapist come to you to talk about and evaluate the types of services you may need?
-Is this done in your home, rather than over the telephone?
+Will a nurse, social worker, or therapist come to you to talk about and evaluate the types of services you may need?
+Is this done in your home, rather than by phone?
 Does it highlight what you can do for yourself?
 Does it include input from your family doctor and/or other professionals already involved in your care?
 Are other members of your family included in this visit?

 How does the agency handle payment and billing?
-Get all financial arrangements -- costs, payment procedures, and billing -- in writing.
-Read the agreement carefully before signing.
-Be sure to keep a copy.
-What resources does the agency provide to help you find financial assistance if it is needed?
-Are standard payment plan options available?
+Get all financial arrangements – costs, payment procedures, and billing – in writing.
+Read the agreement carefully before signing and be sure to keep a copy.
+Check with your health insurance provider to find out what deductibles and co-pays to expect.
+For example, certain medicines and respite care may require a co-pay.
+What resources does the agency provide to help you find financial assistance if it’s needed?
+Are payment plans available?

-Does the agency have a 24-hour telephone number you can call when you have questions?
+Does the agency have a 24-hour telephone number you can call when you have questions or problems?
 How does the hospice respond to calls?
-Does the telephone staff seem caring, patient, and competent from the first contact, even if they need to return your call?
+Does the telephone staff seem caring, patient, and competent from the first contact, even if they need to call you back?
 Do they speak in plain, understandable language?
-What is the procedure for making and resolving complaints?
+What’s the procedure for making and resolving complaints?

 How did the hospice respond when you first contacted them?
 How a hospice responds to your first call for help may be a good sign of the kind of care to expect.

-Does the agency have an emergency plan in place in case of a power failure or natural disaster?
+Does the agency have an emergency plan in place in case of bad weather, a power failure, or a natural disaster?
 You can ask to see a copy of the plan.
 In case of an emergency, you need to know whether the agency can still deliver services at your home.

 How quickly can the hospice start services?
 What are its geographic service boundaries?
 Does the hospice offer specialized services such as rehabilitation therapists, pharmacists, dietitians, or family counselors when these could improve your comfort?
 If needed, does the hospice provide medical equipment or other items that might improve your quality of life?